This post may contain affiliate links, please see the privacy policy for details.

 Prepare the ramen: Follow the package instructions to cook the ramen.

-Prepare the soup base: Stir-fry the garlic, ginger and mushrooms in coconut oil before adding the miso paste, tamari soy sauce, chilli oil, and vegetable broth.
+Prepare the soup base: Stir-fry the garlic, ginger and mushrooms in coconut oil before adding the miso paste, tamari, chili oil, and vegetable broth.

 Add the vegetables: Add the bok choy, water chestnuts and shallots, and cook for a few minutes.